-Gustavo Britto has been a full time professor at the Department of Economics, Universidade Federal de Minas Gerais (UFMG) since 2008.
+Gustavo Britto (Gustavo de Britto Rocha) has been a full-time professor at the Department of Economics, Universidade Federal de Minas Gerais (UFMG) since 2008.

-At UFMG, lecturing responsibilities include, among others, Development Economics courses for undergraduate and postgraduate programmes in Economics at the Faculty of Economics (UFMG).
+At UFMG, lecturing responsibilities include, among others, Development Economics courses for undergraduate and postgraduate programmes in Economics at the Faculty of Economics (UFMG) and at Cedeplar-UFMG.

-His is also a researcher at the Center for Development and Regional Planning (Cedeplar).
-His main theme of investigation is the multidimensional relationship between structural change and economic development over time and across the territory.
+He is also a researcher at the Center for Development and Regional Planning (Cedeplar).
+His main investigation theme is the multidimensional relationship between structural change and economic development over time and across the territory.

-Current research topics, [publications], and [supervisions] include: economic development and structural change, economic complexity and economic development, technological change and productivity growth, productive and regional diversification, increasing returns to scale and technological change, balance of payments constrained growth.
+Current research topics, [publications], and [supervisions] include: economic development and structural change, economic complexity and economic development, technological change and productivity growth, productive and regional diversification, increasing returns to scale and technological change, and balance-of-payments constrained growth.

-Research results can be found in journals such as The Cambridge Journal of Economics, Metroeconomica, Scientometrics, Journal Post Keynesian Economics, Journal of Political Economy, PSL Quarterly Review, Journal of Cleaner Production, and Cepal Review, among others.
+Research results can be found in journals such as The Cambridge Journal of Economics, Metroeconomica, Structural Change and Economic Dynamics, Scientometrics, Journal Post Keynesian Economics, Journal of Political Economy, PSL Quarterly Review, Journal of Cleaner Production, and Cepal Review, among others.